BielHaard/Base-Delivery/README.md

-# baseAPI
+# Base-Delivery-API
-<h2>This is a base application introducing a JWT auth on login e signup, have a documentantion Endpoints on a Swagger.</h2>
+<h2>This is a base application introducing a JWT auth with login e signup, to magnament a delivery simple control.</h2>

 ## 🚀 Start